Sacraments

 Reconciliation

-This sacrament releases us from the burden of our sins.
-Through confidential confession to a priest, we receive forgiveness from Christ and are reconciled with God and the Church.
+The Sacrament of Reconciliation, or Confession, releases us from the burden of our sins.
+Through confidential Confession to a priest, we receive forgiveness from Christ and are reconciled with God and his Church.

 The Cathedral has a daily rota which ensures that at least one priest is available to hear Confession during advertised hours.